-The information in this book has been divided into seven parts.
+The information in this book has been divided into eight parts.

-General Information (the India coloured pages) lists what you need to know about the University as a whole, introduces some of the services available and notes the most important rules and procedures.
+General Information (pages 1-24) lists what you need to know about the University as a whole, introduces some of the services available and notes the most important rules and procedures.
 You should read this part in its entirety.